-Messer France, one of the leaders of the industrial gas industry, announces that its president, Richard Perrayon, has been appointed director of the Union of Chemical Industries (UIC) Ile de France.
+Messer France, one of the leaders in the industrial gases industry, announces that its Chairman, Richard Perrayon, has been appointed Director of the Union des Industries Chimiques (UIC) Ile de France.

-A graduate of the Ecole Supérieure de Industrial Chemistry in Lyon, holds a Master's degree in Management and Strategic Management, and President of Messer France since 2008, Richard Perrayon, through his new status as administrator of the Union of Chemical Industries (UIC) Ile de France, will strive to defend a sustainable chemical industry.
+A graduate of the Ecole Supérieure de Chimie Industrielle de Lyon, with a Master of Business Administration in Management and Strategic Management, and Chairman of Messer France since 2008, Richard Perrayon, in his new role as director of the Union des Industries Chimiques (UIC) Ile de France, is committed to defending a sustainable chemical industry.

-Richard Perrayon, a member of the UIC's National Competitiveness Committee, brings his expertise as an industrial gas producer to the debates on energy transition.
-Among other things, he recently spoke at the UIC General Assembly on the CO2 paradox, drawing on the example of Messer, who recovers CO2 from industrial emissions and values it in many environmentally beneficial applications.
+A member of UIC's national competitiveness commission, Richard Perrayon brings his expertise as an industrial gas producer to the debate on energy transition.
+Among other things, he recently spoke at the UIC General Meeting on the CO2 paradox, drawing on the example of Messer, which recovers CO2 from industrial emissions and valorizes it in numerous environmentally beneficial applications.

-"The chemical industry accounts for 200,000 direct jobs in France, 600,000 in total by integrating indirect jobs.
-It generates 89 billion euros in sales, 55 of which are exported.
-It is one of the few sectors with an export surplus in France.
-For example, the chemical industry invested almost 4 billion euros in 2012.
-It provides solutions for sustainable development.
-Energy is essential to its operation: it accounts for an average of 20% of its cost prices, and even more so for the industrial gas sector.
-Of course, competitive energy is essential to preserve our beautiful chemical industry in France.
-That's why I'm particularly involved in the debates on the energy transition, which must be a lever for competitiveness and jobs," says Perrayon.
+"The chemical industry accounts for 200,000 direct jobs in France, and 600,000 in total if indirect jobs are included.
+It generates 89 billion Euros in sales, 55 of which are exported.
+It is one of the few sectors in France to generate an export surplus.
+The chemical industry invested almost 4 billion Euros in 2012.
+It provides solutions that promote sustainable development.
+Energy is essential to its operation: on average, it accounts for 20 % of its cost price, and even more for the industrial gases sector.
+Obviously, competitive energy is essential to preserve our fine chemical industry in France.
+That's why I'm particularly committed to the debates on energy transition, which must be a lever for competitiveness and jobs," says Richard Perrayon.

-At Messer France, Richard Perrayon has distinguished himself through great initiatives such as the construction of the green CO2 capture unit in Lacq (12 million Euros investment) and the start of a new medical activity (7 million Euros).
-Even more Richard Perrayon is stepping up his efforts to promote sustainable development in the markets that pioneer sustainable mobility: sponsorship of airships and various prototype vehicles running on hydrogen or, more recently, nitrous oxide.
+At Messer France, Richard Perrayon has made a name for himself with initiatives such as the construction of the green CO2 capture unit at Lacq (investment of 12 million Euros) and the start-up of a new medical activity (7 million Euros).
+What's more, Richard Perrayon has stepped up his support for sustainable development in the precursor markets of sustainable mobility: sponsoring airships and various prototype vehicles powered by hydrogen or, more recently, nitrous oxide.